CanCanCommunity/cancancan/README.md

 end
 ```

 This will raise an exception if authorization is not performed in an action.
-If you want to skip this add `skip_authorization_check` to a controller subclass.
+If you want to skip this, add `skip_authorization_check` to a controller subclass.
 See [Ensure Authorization](https://github.com/CanCanCommunity/cancancan/wiki/Ensure-Authorization) for more information.

 ## Wiki Docs